How Well Does Claude Code to Figma Preserve Design Systems? I Tested It

 Claude Code to Figma

-• I ran generate_figma_design via MCP to import the Web screen (localhost) into Figma.
+• I ran generate_figma_design via MCP to import the web (localhost) screen into Figma.

 CodetoFigma Web screen with Send to Figma: Entire screen showing

-UI Output by Claude Code to Figma
+UI output with Claude Code to Figma

 Summary